Apexal/old-ontrac/README.md

     * pymongo
     * lxml
     * json
+* Copy secrets-example.json to secrets.json with your info
-* npm install, npm setup
+* npm install, npm run setup
 * bower install
 * gulp
-* npm run
+* npm start
 * Go to http://localhost:3000

 ### How can I help? ###